XyonPham/hello-world/README.md

 I am an only child in my family.
 I have no brothers or sisters.

-My favorite hobby is play games and listen to music.
+My hobbies are play games and listen to music.